 Lola Moses was appointed as a member of Valuation Tribunal for England in 2015.
-She is a solicitor and works for the London School of Business and Finance as Head of Legal and Compliance.
+She is a solicitor and works for Codility, a technology company as Senior Director of Legal.
 She tells us about what prompted her to apply for the role and offers advice to others considering applying.

 What attracted you to this role?